STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 § 12.
 Amending these Statutes

-12.1 Amending these Statutes can be done from a proposition from any member, properly seconded, to the General Meeting, preferably after consultation with the Statutes Committee.
+12.1 Amending these Statutes can be done from a proposition from any Individual Member or the Governing Board.
+Any such proposals received up to 3 weeks before the General Meeting shall be discussed by the Governing Board.

-12.2 The proposition for changes of the Statutes must be announced and put on the agenda for discussion in a meeting of the Governing Board, at least three months before the General Meeting.
+12.2 The proposition for changes of the Statutes must be announced and proposed for the agenda of the General Meeting by the Governing Board, at least two weeks before the General Meeting.

 12.3 Only a General Meeting can make changes to the Statutes of ABP.
 These will require a two-thirds majority of the votes cast.